Connect with us

 • Small grocery bakeries

-• Brands with simple ingredients
+• Brands with no frill ingredients

 Flavored yogurts often contain a lot of added sugar and artificial ingredients.